Chef Sue Zemanick

 The awards came quickly.
 In 2008, Food & Wine magazine named her a “Best New Chef” and she was a James Beard Award finalist for “Rising Star Chef” in 2009, 2010, 2011, and 2012.
 Zemanick was also on Bravo’s “Top Chef Masters” in 2011and ran the much-missed Ivy, an Uptown restaurant that closed in 2015.

 Chef Sue left Gautreau's in 2016, and opened her own restaurant in 2019, Zasu.
-The new bistro is inspired by Sue's Slovak heritage and features a mix of local and non-native ingredients in light dishes.
+In 2025, Zasu earned one MICHELIN Star, signifying high-quality cooking worth a stop on any culinary journey.
+The restaurant is inspired by chef's Slovak heritage and features a mix of local and non-native ingredients in light dishes.
 It sits in a cottage in the Mid-City neighborhood.